Poghappy/alohagame/README.md

 ### Process Documents

-Upload files directly to Bytebot's desktop and it can:
+Upload files directly to AlohaGameBot's desktop and it can:

 - Read entire PDFs into its context
 - Extract data from complex documents